 My Boss is a Jerk

 This post will describe types of jerk bosses.
 Unfortunately, they come in so many flavors that I can’t capture them all.
 You can get a more complete list of bad boss traits from thebalance.com.
 The following posts will identify what you can do if you report to one of these types.
-Naturally, your boss may be a combo of any.
+Naturally, your manager may be a combo of any.

-This boss has to be front and center in everything.
+He has to be front and center in everything.
 He uses “I” a lot and “we” not so much.
 He can be a control freak or just generally want everyone to bow down and worship.

 These types of bosses can create a very negative work environment.
 One option is of course to look for another job but a toxic situation can create its own problem when you try to do so.
 In any case, the following posts are aimed at staying in the job if you can maneuver things to make it tolerable.